-At WYG we always support embracing emotions rather than suppressing them.
-I would love to say when these situations arise take a time-out from life, grab your journal, and start sorting through some of those emotions.
-That being said, we have real jobs and real lives and know that you sometimes have to get through the work-day or the grocery list and tears aren’t an option.
-You need to get the crisis under control in the short-term.
-So how do you cope when you are caught off guard by a mini-meltdown?
+At WYG, we always support embracing emotions rather than suppressing them.
+So I would love to say that when these situations arise, you should take a time out from life, grab your journal or call a friend, and start sorting through some of those emotions.
+But we know you have busy lives, and you sometimes have to get through the grocery list without pausing to process your emotions.
+You need to get a handle on the situation in the short term.
+So how do you cope when a mini-meltdown catches you off guard?

 2) Don’t panic.
 Easier said than done, I know.
 When you can feel yourself starting to well-up in front of your co-workers or your child's teacher it is hard not to panic.
 But panic can actually make the tears come faster and more forcefully.
 When you notice the feeling that you may cry try to slow things down.
 Notice the feeling, take a breath, and move on to some of the next steps.
 It is important to note that this is not about tensing up to avoid the tears, but noticing the feeling of tears coming, acknowledging and accepting it, and starting some relaxation techniques to calm down and slow the tears down.

 4) Take a step back.
 Along with noticing your breath, notice what has triggered this emotion.
 This can be really hard to do in the moment, but very effective in the long-term.
-Identifying and considering the thoughts behind your emotions can help you better understand your grief.
+Identifying and considering the thoughts behind your emotions can help you better understand your grief and, in the future, anticipate the crying in public potential.
 My Target-sock-meltdown had nothing to do with socks.
 The social worker in me forced myself to breathe and reflect in that moment.
 It clearly wasn't about the socks.
 It was about so many other things, things I had been avoiding because I had been too busy trying to support my friend.